Futurama

+American science fiction sitcoms, calendars, clothes, and action figures.
+In 2013, TV Guide ranked Futurama on its list of the "60 Greatest TV Cartoons of All Time".

 Premise

 Characters

 Futurama is essentially a workplace sitcom, the plot of which revolves around the Planet Express interplanetary delivery company and its employees, a small group that largely fails to conform to future society.
 Episodes usually feature the central trio of Fry, Leela, and Bender, though occasional storylines center on the other main characters.